vandrada/csb/parallel/README.md

 `bam_test/`, `mpileup_test/`, and `vcf_test/`.

 * To save space, the default behavior is to delete each file once it has been processed.
-For small bam files the three directories shouldn't be a problem, but processing a bigger bam file can produce a lot of additional data.
-If you would like to keep the bam file pass `--keep-bam`; if you would like to keep the mpileup files pass `--keep-mpileup`; finally, if you would like to keep all the files pass `--keep-all`.
+For small BAM files the three directories shouldn't be a problem, but processing a bigger BAM file can produce a lot of additional data.
+If you would like to keep the BAM file pass `--keep-bam`; if you would like to keep the mpileup files pass `--keep-mpileup`; finally, if you would like to keep all the files pass `--keep-all`.
 The vcf files are _always_ kept.